zhoqiah/MADG/README.md

-# Modality-Aware Attention Diffusion Graph Network for Multimodal Fake News Detection
+# Multi-Hop Attention Diffusion Graph Network for Multimodal Fake News Detection
 Updating
-This is a PyTorch implementation of the MAADG algorithm.
+This is a PyTorch implementation of the MADG algorithm.

 part of code cite from Align before Fuse: Vision and Language Representation Learning with Momentum Distillation and Deep Attention Diffusion Graph Neural Networks for Text Classiﬁcation.